manuelbl/usbx/docs/contributing.rst

 In order to run the unit tests, a test device must be connected.
 They can be built from inexpensive microcontroller development boards (BluePill, BlackPill) and are shared with the `Java Does USB project <https://github.com/manuelbl/JavaDoesUSB>`_.
-Instructions how to build them can be found on GitHub:
+Instructions on how to build them can be found on GitHub:

 - `Loopback device <https://github.com/manuelbl/JavaDoesUSB/tree/main/test-devices/loopback-stm32#binary-releases>`_
 - `Composite device <https://github.com/manuelbl/JavaDoesUSB/tree/main/test-devices/composite-stm32#binary-releases>`_